kellyshaprk/ToDoList/README.md

 ## To Do List - Just Do It

 ### Description
-Simple to do list.
+Simple to do list app.
 Add plan and you can edit, done, and delete.
 <br />

 #### ADD